 Councillor Jamie Fabian, who was an EMSB school commissioner, wanted to reiterate that “when discussing the effects of Bill 96 on the greater Quebec community, it’s not just a linguistic divide, it’s a question of rights in terms of the preemptive use of the notwithstanding clause.

 “It’s not just about linguistic rights.
 It’s about the right to a fair trial.
 The right to not face unjustified searches and seizures.
 All of which are rights that have been not withstood within the context of this bill under different contexts in order to, I guess, facilitate the future of the French language.
-But this is something that, no matter what language you speak, should be worrying to you as an individual and a citizen of Canada that the government can, without due process, seize various documents, take you to court and suspend your fundamental freedoms.”
+But this is something that, no matter what language you speak, should be worrying to you as an individual and a citizen of Canada that the government can, without due process, seize various documents, take you to court and suspend your fundamental freedoms.” n